Why is May the month of Mary?

 Catechism Meditation:

 After her Son’s Ascension, Mary “aided the beginnings of the Church by her prayers.”
-In her association with the apostles and several women, “we also see Mary by her prayers imploring the gift of the Spirit, who had already overshadowed her in the Annunciation.”
-No. 965
+In her association with the apostles and several women, “we also see Mary by her prayers imploring the gift of the Spirit, who had already overshadowed her in the Annunciation.” ―No. 965

 REFLECTION.
-The Blessed Virgin Mary has a unique and privileged place in salvation history and in the Church.
-Because she responded yes to becoming the Mother of God, she is our first model of discipleship and our model of grace and trust in God.
+May is a special month — it’s no mere coincidence that the Church dedicates the most colorful month of the year to honoring the Blessed Virgin Mary.
+She has a unique and privileged place in salvation history and in the Church.
+Because Mary responded yes to becoming the Mother of God, she is our first model of discipleship and our model of grace and trust in God.

 May was likely chosen to be devoted to Mary because the month is home to several major Marian Feast Days: Our Lady, Queen of Apostles (the Saturday following the Ascension); Our Lady of the Most Blessed Sacrament (May 13); Our Lady of Fatima (May 13); Mary, Help of Christians (May 24); Mary, Mediatrix of All Graces (May 31); and the Visitation (May 31).
+A popular tradition within the Church that has endured through the centuries is the May crowning ceremony.

 Timeless Wisdom Quote: